|

 Unlike the M-209, the C-446 can be locked properly.
 It has a lock on the

 top cover and one on the machine itself.
-Both locks are different, so
+Both locks are different

-the cover, whilst the other key (the so-called officer's key) could
+the cover, whilst the master key (a.k.a. the officer's key) could

-The machine is operated by a crank at the right.
-In the image, the crank
+The machine is operated by a lever at the right.
+In the image, the lever

 is shown upright, in the operational position.
 The mechanism is operated